Jump to Section

 The Marketplace GTM Challenge

-The marketplace graveyard is filled with companies that grew one side without the other, created transaction friction that killed repeat usage, or expanded geographically before proving local density.
+The marketplace failure pattern is well-documented: companies that grew one side without the other, created transaction friction that destroyed repeat usage, or expanded geographically before establishing local density.

 Why Marketplace GTM is Different: